steffy-lo/csc301-a2/README.md

 ### Design Pattern

 The design pattern we chose to build this API is the builder pattern.
-We chose this pattern mainly because a pizza is an object that essentially involves the same steps to make, differing only in the details (i.e., the toppings).
-This effectively eliminates the telescopic constructor problem by collecting the many arguments one at a time.
+We chose this pattern (over the factory method) mainly because a pizza is an object that essentially involves the same steps to make, differing only in the details (i.e., the toppings).
+This effectively eliminates the telescopic constructor problem by collecting the many arguments one at a time, and keeps the code much cleaner/maintainable.
 In addition, we add a class called the Pizza Factory which handles the creation of these pizza along with the support of adding new types of pizzas and toppings.

 ### Code Cohesion